 A worried mother rang in and explained how her child has hypermobility and aches daily, she explained that in damp weather the joints are effected and PE hurts.
 The ‘specialist’, a GP, retorted that hypermobility is nothing to worry about.
 The mother made to sound neurotic and a worrier.
 The viewer’s left under the impression that elhers danlos syndrome hypermobility is nothing to worry about, nothing to be concerned by.

 This does not help my girls.
 I could be that mother.

 My Erin, she hurts, her feet hurt, her ankles bend too much, her toes and foot bend more than they should.

 She wears orthotics that help her walk in a straight line.
 Her little fingers and wrists hurt when she grips a pen for too long.
 She falls off chairs in class because her core isn’t that stable.
 The right side of her body weaker than her left.

 She has seen healthcare professionals and all agree she has hypermobility syndrome, the cause could’ve been because she was born with DDH.
 That could be why her hip subluxed and she needed major surgery.

 Erin spent 24 weeks in a spica cast from ankles to chest to repair her hip.
 A hip that dislocated as her joints are too lax.
 A socket that did not develop because her femur was not in situ.
 Belittling hypermobility or Ehlers Danlos syndrome hypermobility is belittling what my then two year old went through.

 She didn’t walk until she was 20 months.

-My sixteen year old plays county and club hockey but she injures.
-She has broken fingers from catching a ball, she got whiplash from lifting weights where she over extended.
+My sixteen year old plays county and club hockey but she gets injured regularly.
+She has broken fingers from catching a ball, she got whiplash from lifting weights where she overextended.
 She currently needs physio on her neck for chronic pain.

 Pin for later: